igoramadas/expresser/plugins/downloader/README.md

-# Expresser: Cron
+# Expresser: Downloader

-Task scheduler plugin for Expresser apps.
+Download manager plugin for Expresser.
+It supports parallel downloads, downloads limiting, duplicates avoidance and some other options.